-On May 9, we retained St. Jude Medical Inc. (STJ) at Neutral, following its first-quarter results.
-In spite of a declining top line due to difficult end-market pressures, the company was able to maintain its bottom-line growth.
+On Feb 13, we retained St. Jude Medical Inc. (STJ) at Neutral, following its fourth-quarter results.
+In spite of the upbeat results, the medical devices giant provided a conservative 2013 guidance.

 Why the Retention?

-On Apr 17, St. Jude posted first-quarter 2013 adjusted earnings per share of 92 cents, which was in line with the Zacks Consensus Estimate.
-It transcended the year-ago earnings by 7%.
-Revenues dropped 4% (down 3% in constant currency) year over year to $1,338 million and missed the Zacks Consensus Estimate of $1,368 million.
+On Jan 23, St. Jude posted fourth-quarter 2013 adjusted earnings per share of 92 cents, which topped the Zacks Consensus Estimate by 2 cents and transcended the year-ago earnings of 86 cents.
+Revenues dropped 2% (down 1% in constant currency) year over year to $1,372 million, just ahead of the Zacks Consensus Estimate of $1,370 million.

 Other Stocks to Consider